GlyndenOpSec/AI-Prompts/Flashcard-game.md

 2. Ask any necessary clarifying questions.
 3. Ask the user for any specific references to as primary sources

-> Use your general vocabulary knowdege on \[SUBJECT], but use User sources as authoritative supporting references for quiz.
+> Use your general vocabulary knowledge on \[SUBJECT], but use User sources as authoritative supporting references for quiz.

 ---